Decorative neutral curve divider

-What happens when your most senior engineer, the only person who truly understands your product’s security architecture, decides to leave the company?
-Too often, their years of invaluable knowledge walk out the door with them, leaving your team scrambling to answer critical questions in RFPs and security questionnaires.
-This is the risk of not protecting your institutional knowledge.
-The key to safeguarding this asset is your Subject Matter Expert.
-These individuals are the living repositories of your company’s most critical information.
-This article explains the vital role a subject matter expert plays in not only winning deals but also in capturing and protecting the expertise that gives your business its competitive edge.
+What happens when your most senior engineer—the only person who truly understands your product’s security architecture—decides to leave?
+Too often, their invaluable knowledge walks right out the door with them.
+Your team is left scrambling to answer critical questions in RFPs and security questionnaires, putting your institutional knowledge at risk.
+The key to safeguarding this asset is your Subject Matter Expert (SME).
+These individuals are the living repositories of your company’s most critical information, playing a vital role in winning deals and protecting the expertise that gives your business its competitive edge.

 Key Takeaways